bahramib/llvm-project/README.md

 ### Theoretical example: superfluous `friend` declarations

-The last example for which I am unable to link existing implementation is the problem of having too wide `friend` declarations. [^4]
+The last example for which I am unable to link existing implementation is the problem of having too wide `friend` declarations.[^4]
-Some measurements can be found in [this PhD thesis](http://martong.github.io/gabor-marton-phd-thesis.pdf) It is easy to imagine a check that would be able to collect how many `friend` declarations actually use private symbols, and suggest not breaking encapsulation where it is not needed based on the current source code.
+Some actual measurements on live projects can be found in the PhD thesis investigating "selective friends".
+It is easy to imagine a check that would be able to collect how many `friend` declarations actually use private symbols, and suggest not breaking encapsulation where it is not needed based on the current source code.

-[^4] Gábor Márton: *Tools and Language Elements for Testing, Encapsulation and Controlling Abstraction in Large-Scale C++ Projects*, Ph.D. thesis, [URL](http://martong.github.io/gabor-marton-phd-thesis.pdf).
+[^4]: Gábor Márton: *Tools and Language Elements for Testing, Encapsulation and Controlling Abstraction in Large-Scale C++ Projects*, Ph.D. thesis, [http://martong.github.io](http://martong.github.io/gabor-marton-phd-thesis.pdf).
 The related part is found in Chapter 3 *Selective friend*, pp. 78-118.

 Classification